Wetting-down: Improvisations

 A wetting-down party is informal and improvisations on the ceremony are the rule, not the exception.
 The senior officer present may make the final speech, or if present, the commanding officer who made the promotion can make the final speech.
 Sometimes the final speech is presented by the new officer's father, especially if he has served in a navy.
 Although, for particularly exuberant wetting-down parties, parents and senior officers are not usually invited and the honor falls to one of the new officer's close friends.

 History

 The "wetting down" for such a party term comes from the historical practice of wetting new rank insignia to give it a more weathered appearance.
 In most navies, officers's rank insignia consists of gold braiding in the form of stripes on the cuff, epaulets, and (historically) arrangements of gold braid on buttonholes, collars, etc. Upon promotion, a newly added stripe or epaulet would stand out against the more weathered gold braiding already on the uniform.
 Newly promoted officers would literally soak the new gold braid (usually with either seawater or an alcoholic beverage) to make it appear older so that the promotion would not look as recent.
 Modern wetting down parties may or may not include some version of, or homage to, this ritual, such as pouring beer over the officer's head or forcing them to jump fully-uniformed into the ocean.

-In popular culture

-In an episode of the American TV series Major Dad, 2nd Lt.
-"Gene" Holowachuk (Matt Mulhern) is promoted to 1st Lt. and is, therefore, obliged to throw his fellow officers a wetting-down ceremony.
-However, Holowachuk wants the ceremony to be alcohol-free since he does not drink liquor.
-The episode, titled, "Wetting-Down", originally aired on October 22, 1990.

-This ceremony was also shown in Star Trek Generations when Lt Worf was promoted to Lt Cmdr and dropped into the holographic ocean in the holodeck.

-In Nature of the Beast, the ninth season opener, originally aired on September 20, 2011, of TV series NCIS, Probationary Officer Ziva David (Cote de Pablo) receives her ID badges and shield which means she is officially a special agent of NCIS.
-David wants to go out and celebrate and Timothy McGee (Sean Harland Murray) says she means a wetting-down, but Ziva thinks he is referring to a wedding because of the language barrier.
-Gibbs (Mark Harmon) corrects her and explains it means she is paying.